Siege of Graciosa (1489): Background

-In 1481, king Afonso died and was succeeded by his son, John.
-Jon decided to continue his predesscor policy of expansion in Morocco.
+In 1481, King Afonso died and was succeeded by his son, John.
+John decided to continue his predesscor policy of expansion in Morocco.
 John began working on strengthening the Portuguese position by establishing a fortress in the interior, which could be easily supplied and reinforced by sea.
 In February 1489, an expedition was launched led by Gaspar Jusarte with the mission of establishing a fort next to the Loukkos River which received its name as Gracisoa.
 Diego Fernandes de Almeida was given the governance of the fort.

 The vessels went to the river with no difficulty, and workers were disembarked to build.
 The site, however, proved to be disadvantageous despite being protected by cannons from the fort and Caravels.
 The river was sluggish and was surrounded by marshy swamps, serpentine coils, and oxbow lakes.
 Aware of the Portuguese activity, the Moroccan sultan, Muhammad al-Wattasi, rushed to the fort in an attempt to dislodge them from there.